-A three year old doberman presented with a large hygroma, fluid filled sac over the lateral elbow.
+A three-year-old Doberman presented to us at West Midlands Referrals with a large hygroma, fluid filled sac over the lateral elbow.

 10th October 2018